In this article:

 To be eligible for a FICO® Score, you must have at least one credit account for a minimum of six months and activity on a credit account for at least six months—they don't need to be the same account.

 In contrast, you can get a VantageScore credit score as long as you have at least one credit account on your credit reports; there's no requirement for how long you've had the account.

 According to FICO, its score is used by 90% of top lenders.
 However, the VantageScore has gained ground since it was first released in 2006.

 Why Your VantageScore Can Vary

-Like any credit score, your VantageScore credit score is based on your credit reports.
+- Varying data: Like any credit scoring model, your VantageScore credit score is based on information found in your credit reports.
 The data at each credit reporting company may be slightly different because not all financial institutions report to all three credit reporting agencies.